 The Department of Education’s TEACH Grant Program provides funds to postsecondary students who are completing or plan to complete coursework that is needed to begin a career in teaching, and who agree to serve for at least four years as a full-time, highly qualified teacher in a high-need field, in a school serving low-income students.
 Eligible full-time students may receive $4000 per year in TEACH Grant funds, up to the maximum of $16,000 for undergraduate and post baccalaureate study, and $8,000 for graduate study.

 If you receive a TEACH Grant but do not complete the required four years of teaching service within eight years after completing the coursework for which you receive the grant, or if you otherwise do not meet the requirements of the TEACH Grant program, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized Loan that you must repay in full, with interest, dating back to the original disbursement date, to the Department of Education.
 Once a TEACH Grant is converted to a loan, it cannot be converted back to a grant.

-If you are interested in the Teach Grant please complete the Teach Grant Application and return it to the office of Financial Aid.
+If you are interested in the Teach Grant please contact the Financial Aid Office at firstname.lastname@example.org.